-What is it?
+What is DTS Play-Fi?

 The range of compatible devices includes portable wireless speakers, stereo systems, A/V tuners, preamps, amplifiers, music streamers and media servers – all of which can be managed on your smartphone, tablet, PC or TV via the dedicated app.
-DTS Play-Fi launched in 2012, and originally was available only on Android.
+DTS Play-Fi launched in 2012 and originally its app was only available only on Android.
 But now its dedicated control app is available on iOS, Kindle Fire (the operating system on Amazon’s Fire tablets) and Windows PCs too, as well as on TVs.

 How does it work?

 Download the app and you should quickly see a list of available devices.
-Tap to select it, then choose audio from a number of sources including Amazon Music, Tidal, Deezer, Spotify (through Spotify Connect) and Qobuz, as well as internet radio stations via iHeartRadio and SirusXM.
+Tap to select it, then choose audio from a number of sources including Amazon Music (including Amazon Music HD), Tidal, Deezer, Spotify and Qobuz, as well as internet radio stations via iHeartRadio, SirusXM and Radio.com.
+Apple Music is not available on the service at the moment.

-Some DTS Play-Fi compatible products will also support AirPlay – Apple’s method of streaming audio and video from iPhones, iPads and other devices.
-However, this is an optional feature that isn’t available in every DTS Play-Fi product.
-Similarly, Apple Music is not available on the service at the moment.
+Some DTS Play-Fi-compatible products will also support AirPlay and AirPlay 2, Apple’s simple method of streaming audio and video directly from iPhones, iPads and other devices.
+However, this isn’t available in every DTS Play-Fi product; it's the manufacturer's decision whether to implement it or not.
+Similarly, that's the case with Google Chromecast and Spotify Connect.

 You can configure two separate speakers into a stereo pairing – one playing the left channel audio, the other playing the right – using the app, or (if you have at least six DTS Play-Fi compatible products) create a 5.1 surround-sound system.

 Those speaker groups can then be designated as ‘Zones’, which allows you to delegate music to different rooms of your house.
-For example, you could have a Tidal Masters stream going to the speakers in your living room while a Deezer stream plays in the bedroom.
+For example, you could have a Tidal stream going to the speakers in your living room while a Deezer stream plays in the bedroom.

 Which products support DTS Play-Fi?

 In the words of The Notorious B.I.G., the sky’s the limit.
-You could theoretically connect as many products as you like together - but DTS recommends a maximum of 32 Play-Fi devices per home network, lest performance start to suffer.
+You could theoretically connect as many products as you like together, but DTS recommends a maximum of 32 Play-Fi devices per home network, lest performance start to suffer.